calda/windowfasting.app/faq.md

 layout: document
 ---

+{% include section.html name="Table of Contents" %}
+ - {% include link.html name="What is an eating window?" %}
+  - {% include link.html name="Why can't my eating window be longer than 20 hours?" %}

 {% include section.html name="What is an eating window?" %}

 Your ***"eating window"*** is the period of time during the day where you're eating food.
 Think of it like this &mdash; When you take your first bite of food for the day, your eating window *"opens"*.
 When you take your last bite of food for the day, your eating window *"closes"*.
 If you had your first meal at **11:00 AM** and then had another meal at **5:00 PM**, then you had a ***6 hour eating window*** for the day.